DICOM imaging files – a ticking time bomb in healthcare IT security

-- CD/DVDs can contain media based attacks (either unknowingly or with malicious intent).
+- Imaging CD/DVDs may contain media-based attacks (either unknowingly or with malicious intent).

-- The CD/DVDs often contain a viewer software (an executable) that can be compromised.
+- The CD/DVDs often contain viewer software (an executable) that can be compromised.

-- The DICOM protocol has known vulnerabilities that enable injecting malicious code that can compromise the PACS system.
+- The DICOM file protocol has known vulnerabilities that enable injecting malicious code that could compromise the PACS system.

-- Due to their complexity, it is challenging to scan DICOM files for threats – threats can be easily embedded inside of DICOM files and evade detection by traditional AV scanners and other security solutions.
+- Due to their complexity, it is challenging to scan DICOM files for threats, therefore they evade detection by traditional AV scanners and other security solutions.